 Other considerations that are based upon case law from 2004 include the stability and nature of the grandparent-child relationship and the amount of time they have spent in the company of one another.
 The potential benefits and detriments of visitation, and any side effects such visitation will have on the relationship between the parents and the child will play a role.
 The court will also look at the emotional and physical health of the parents and grandparents, and the level of stability of the child in his or her schooling and living arrangements.
 Lastly, depending on the child’s age, his or her preferences might be considered.

-Grandparents could attempt to resolve visitation issues through mediation, which can be arranged by an experienced Kentucky family law attorney.
+Grandparents could attempt to resolve visitation issues through mediation, which can be arranged by an experienced Kentucky divorce law attorney.
 However, if the level of contention will not allow this, the attorney can explain the choices and legal options.
 A lawyer can provide the necessary support and guidance to petition the court for obtaining grandparents’ rights when necessary.

 Source: thespruce.com, “Kentucky Grandparents’ Rights”, Susan Adcox, Accessed on Oct.
 13, 2017